As a result of guidance from the University, the Leadership Meeting scheduled for March 18, 2020 is postponed.

 The group works together in small teams to address issues and consider possible solutions.
-They hear from speakers from various colleges and departments, as well as gaining insights from external speakers.
+They hear from speakers from various colleges and departments, as well as from external speakers.
 They develop relationships across colleges that are intended to provide them opportunities for sharing ideas and leadership across the university.
 Topics focus on issues such as creating an inclusive community and building consensus among faculty, successful faculty recruitment, faculty development and evaluation, effective departmental communication, negotiation skills, effective planning and managing change, leadership skills and balancing roles.

-To maximize discussion time and build a sense of cohesiveness and trust, ADVANCE limits participation to twenty-four people for each annual class.
+To maximize discussion time and build a sense of cohesiveness and trust, ADVANCE limits participation to twenty-four people for each class.
 A commitment to the entire program is required.
 Chairs and Deans may nominate members of their departments to attend this series, by outlining why a particular nominee would benefit from the program.